-If you opted for a ŠKODA extended warranty when purchasing your new car, the two-year ŠKODA warranty in relation to carrying out warranty repairs free of change is extended by the period you chose or until the chosen mileage limit has been reached, whichever occurs first.
+If you opted for a ŠKODA extended warranty when purchasing your new car, the two-year ŠKODA warranty is extended by the period you chose or until the chosen mileage limit has been reached, whichever occurs first.

 The paint warranty and the warranty against corrosion described above are unaffected by the ŠKODA extended warranty.